-Coal has helped power America for decades.
+Coal has helped power the United States for decades.
 It’s also a main contributor to global warming, and has major negative effects on human health and the environment.

 But despite providing more than half of the United States’ electricity between 1981 and 2008 , electricity generation from coal is declining—largely replaced by another fossil fuel, natural gas, and by clean energy alternatives like wind, solar, and energy efficiency.